-EDLounge provides a great tool for motivating and creating a positive learning system for students that may be non – attenders at academies for many reasons with the online live support.
+EDClass is a great tool for motivating non-attenders and for creating a positive learning system for learners who are absent with our online, live support.

-Working with EDLounge you have the capacity to:
+Working with EDClass you have the capacity to:

-- Reduce suspensions and exclusions, lower persistent absences and enhance learning whilst simultaneously enabling the students to have the opportunity to work independently.
+- Reduce suspensions and exclusions, lower persistent absenteeism and enhance learning; giving learners the opportunity to work independently.

-- Increase behaviour, motivation and attendance whilst promoting fun learning.
+- Increase motivation and attendance whilst promoting fun learning.

-- Enable teaching staff to track, monitor and view graphical data of student's progress in English, Maths and Science and other subjects.
+- Enable teaching staff to track, monitor and view graphical data of students' progress in English, Maths and Science as well as other subjects.

-- EDLounge students can also receive ATTENDANCE grades whilst completing lessons with live online support – the platform tracks idle time online and time in learning.
+EDLounge learners can also receive ATTENDANCE grades whilst completing lessons with live, online support: the platform tracks 'idle time' online and 'time in learning'.

-For more information about how EDLounge through EDClass, EDClass + and EDVirtual can help your raise attendance, reduce exclusions and improve whole school call 01909 568 338, or email email@example.com
+For more information about how EDClass can help you raise attendance, reduce exclusions and improve, whole school, call 01909 568 338, or email email@example.com